DEALTALK-Beer mega deal would likely miss out on prize China asset

 "This is a rare opportunity in a big market and everybody will step up," a senior consumer sector banker said.

-(Reporting by Adam Jourdan and Denny Thomas; Additional reporting by Lisa Jucca and Martinne Geller; Editing by Rachel Armstrong and Ian Geoghegan)
+(Reporting by Adam Jourdan and Denny Thomas; Additional reporting by Lisa Jucca and Martinne Geller; Editing by Rachel Armstrong)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)